Nuitka/Nuitka-website/posts/nuitka-release-0317.rst

 still flowing.

-The few hot fixes didn't require a new release, but the many organizational improvements and the new features did warrant the new release, because of e.g. the much better test handling in this release and the improved recursion control.
+The few hot fixes didn't require a new release, but the many organisational improvements and the new features did warrant the new release, because of e.g. the much better test handling in this release and the improved recursion control.